Edward Tat – Program Editor, Emerging Security

 The Russian government said that the major military exercise, formally known as Zapad 2017, involved 12,700 soldiers, 680 vehicles and roughly 70 planes or helicopters.
-However, western governments attested that there was, in fact, many more troops engaged — 100,000 by some estimates.
+However western governments attested that there were, in fact, many more troops engaged — 100,000 by some estimates.
 According to an OSCE agreement, a military exercise involving 13,000 or more troops must be monitored by foreign inspectors.
-Needless to say, Russia ignored this rule.
+Needless to say, Russia appeared to ignore this rule.

 Considering the magnitude of the exercise, the misleading troop numbers and the country’s aggressive and plainly unlawful actions in Ukraine, it is understandable why Zapad 2017 caused some alarm.
-But, this doesn’t mean Russia is gearing up for war.
+But this doesn’t mean Russia is gearing up for war.
 As Simon Saradzhyan, from the Russia Matters Project at Harvard Kennedy School, points out, the necessary conditions that would spur Russia to initiate conflict aren’t there.
 Also, the military exercise, while significant, is part of an annual strategic exercise.
-It’s also not the largest to occur in the past few years.
+It’s also not the largest to occur in recent years.

 Moreover, we should contextualise this.
 NATO has had forces stationed and engaged in defensive military exercises along Russia’s border since Operation Reassurance began in 2014.
-This mission was a response to Russia’s annexation of Crimea and is wholly defensive, however, to a cynical Russian government NATO’s presence it is likely regarded as provocative.
+This mission was a response to Russia’s annexation of Crimea and is wholly defensive, however, to a cynical Russian government NATO’s presence is likely regarded as provocation.
 Viewed in this light, Russia is simply responding with its own display of force.

 This is not to say that Russia should not be seen as a threat to its neighbours.
 The war games were certainly meant to intimidate, but the reaction to Zapad 2017 was perhaps hyperbolic.
-NATO should continue to emphasize the importance of divulging accurate troop numbers, and respecting the OSCE’s Vienna Document in full, and otherwise remain vigilant.
+NATO should continue to emphasize the importance of presenting accurate troop numbers, and respecting the OSCE’s Vienna Document in full, and otherwise remain vigilant.
 Any larger response might be overly reactionary.